mariemv/az-bicep-hackaton/DAY2/build-pipeline.md

 ## Deploy AKS

-Add the following section to deploy a [PRIVATE/PUBLIC ?]
-AKS cluster.
+Add the following section to deploy a private AKS cluster.
 This deployment can take up to 15min to run.

 ```yaml
 # Deploy AKS